 So what is the world’s hardest language?
 I really think it is difficult to say what the ‘hardest’ language is simply because it depends on the individual and one’s own mother tongue.
 With that being said, below are the world’s hardest languages to learn for English speakers.
 Notice that I emphasize that these are the most difficult languages for native English speakers.
 This is for two reasons.
 The difficulty of a language is related to how foreign it is to our own language.
 Second, and as mentioned before, if you are planning to teach English abroad, you will likely be learning one of these tongues.

 There seems to be a consensus among everyone I’ve met that Arabic is the most difficult language for a native English speaker.
 Although I only know a handful of words in Arabic, I’ve had a fair amount of students from the Middle East.
 Just by listening to them speak, I can immediately recognize how different it is from English.
-We should also keep in mind that the differences in languages are also related to cultural differences.
+We should also keep in mind that the differences in languages are also related to cultural nuances.
 French, Italian and Spanish not only share some root words in English, but these cultures are Western based, so there are some overlapping similarities.
 Arabic on the other hand, like all languages on this list, derives from a culture that is in many ways vastly different than our own.

 There are an estimated 420 million individuals around the world that speak some form of Arabic, making it the sixth most spoken language.
 Arabic manifested into a language sometime in the 7th century A.D. after the Islamic Conquest brought together various Arab dialects.
 The rise of Arabic coincided with the rise of Islam.
 Modern standard Arabic, which is the official Arabic used for government and universities, derives from the Quran.
 However, there still remain various dialects of Arabic today, including Egyptian Arabic.